 \section{Introduction}

-In high-energy physics, quantum field theory (QFT) is the main tool used to describe various phenomena observed at experiment.
-A major role in QFTs is played by renormalization group (RG) that among other things encodes the scale dependence of the Lagrangian parameters.
-Renormalizable QFT models, such as the Standard Model (SM), has a finite set of parameters giving rise to a high predictive power across a wide range of energy scales.
+In high-energy physics, quantum field theory (QFT) is the main tool used to describe various phenomena observed in experiment.
+A major role in QFTs is played by the renormalization group (RG), which, among other things, encodes the scale dependence of the Lagrangian parameters.
+Renormalizable QFT models, such as the Standard Model (SM), have a finite set of parameters giving rise to a high predictive power across a wide range of energy scales.
 Nevertheless, it is believed that renormalizable QFTs in $d$ space-time dimensions are nothing else but (low-energy) effective field theories (EFT), in which we neglect an infinite tower of local composite operators $\{O_i(x)\}$.
 A common approach is to order the latter by their canonical dimensions $d_{O_i}>d$.
-Such operators enter into the Lagrangian with couplings (Wilson coefficients) $c_i$ of negative mass dimension $d_{c_i} = d - d_{O_i}<0$, and one can easily convinces oneself that their contributions are suppressed in the infra-red (IR) region.
+Such operators enter into the Lagrangian with couplings (Wilson coefficients) $c_i$ of negative mass dimension $d_{c_i} = d - d_{O_i}<0$, and one can easily convince oneself that their contributions are suppressed in the infra-red (IR) region.
 Nevertheless, one can consistently include corrections due to these operators by truncating the infinite set and keeping only those $O_i$ that have $d_{O_i} \leq d_{\text{max}}$ for some fixed $d_{\text{max}}$ (see, e.g., Refs.~\cite{Isidori:2023pyp,Henriksson:2025vyi} and references therein).

 For phenomenological applications, it is important to know how the Wilson coefficients $c_i$ change with renormalization scale $\mu$.
-The corresponding RG functions are directly related to the operator anomalous dimensions (ADs).
-The latter can be calculated in the perturbation theory (PT) at weak coupling $\lambda$.
+The corresponding RG functions are directly related to the operator anomalous dimensions (ADs) and can be calculated in perturbation theory (PT) at weak coupling $\lambda$.

-One can also apply QFT to study second-order phase transitions (see, e.g., a review~\cite{Pelissetto:2000ek} and a textbook~\cite{Vasiliev:2006}).
-The anomalous dimensions evaluated at a infra-red fixed point (FP) $\lambda^*$ become observable quantities corresponding to various critical exponents $\Delta$.
-One can routinely use PT to compute the latter as series in $\ep$ \cite{Wilson:1971dc}, which is a deviation of physical dimension $d=d_0 - 2\ep$ from the logarithmic one $d_0$, in which the coupling $\lambda$ is dimensionless.
+One can also apply QFT to study second-order phase transitions (see, e.g., the review~\cite{Pelissetto:2000ek} and the textbook~\cite{Vasiliev:2006}).
+Anomalous dimensions evaluated at a infra-red fixed point (FP) $\lambda^*$ become observable quantities corresponding to various critical exponents $\Delta$.
+One can routinely use PT to compute the latter as a series in $\ep$ \cite{Wilson:1971dc}, which is a deviation of physical dimension $d=d_0 - 2\ep$ from the logarithmic one $d_0$, in which the coupling $\lambda$ is dimensionless.